 - Time commitment

-- – Adult volunteers must be able to work a minimum of three to four hours a week for at least six months.
-Junior volunteers must commit to a minimum of 50 service hours.
+- – Adult volunteers must commit to a minimum of three to four hours a week for at least six months and junior volunteers must commit to a minimum of 50 service hours.
+Patient and family advisors volunteer one to four hours per month.

 - Verification of good health from a physician